libc0607/openipc-firmware/README.md

  - build.yml, only build firmware for not officially supported configs in popular FPV combinations (Save energy. ![The Girl: How dare you.gif])
  - Custom board configs
  - Replaced kernel source link for 3516/7205, as 8812eu driver needs WIRELESS_EXT enabled in kernel source code
- - Using my RTL8733BU package (experimental changes warning)
+ - Using my Wi-Fi driver packages for FPV (experimental changes warning).
+Currently including [RTL8733BU](https://github.com/libc0607/rtl8733bu-20230626), [RTL8812CU/RTL8822CU](https://github.com/libc0607/rtl88x2cu-20230728), and [RTL8192EU](https://github.com/libc0607/rtl8192eu-20220929)(2.4G only).

 Note 1: ALL HI3516/GK7205 BUILDS NEEDS A 16M-Byte NOR FLASH.

 Note 2: The source code is manually synced with [OpenIPC/firmware](https://github.com/OpenIPC/firmware) so it may not be the latest.
-Let me know if there are critical changes in mainline -- you can PM me in the Telegram group (OpenIPC FPV Users) or the Chinese QQ group (OpenIPC-FPV开源高清图传交流, 904031209) so that I can sync the code here.
+Let me know if there are critical changes in mainline -- you can PM me in the Telegram group (OpenIPC FPV Users) or the Chinese QQ group (904031209) so that I can sync the code here.

 Note 3: The firmware on the release page is not tested on any real board.
 It's auto-built.
 Use with caution, you know the risks, and I won't be responsible for them.